 Each of our named executive officers was subject to an employment agreement with the Company in 2022.
 These agreements provide for certain severance benefits in the event of termination of their employment in certain circumstances.
 These benefits are commonly offered among peer companies, and therefore enable us to attract and retain key talent.
 In particular, they ensure the retention of our named executive officers when considering potential transactions which may create uncertainty as to their continued employment.
-The employment agreements for each of the named executive officers that were in effect in 2022 provided for severance payments in the event of involuntary termination without cause or constructive termination for good reason and double trigger severance benefits in the event of a change in control that are two (2.0) or three (3.0) times the sum of annual base salary and bonus for the chief executive officer and one and one-half (1.5) or two (2.0) times the sum of annual base salary and bonus for the other named executive officers.
-See "-Potential Payments Upon Termination or Change in Control" below for a summary of benefits payable to our named executive officers pursuant to each of their respective employment agreements in effect as of December 31, 2022 in connection with a termination of employment or change in control, calculated as if the applicable termination event occurred on December 31, 2022.
+The employment agreements for each of the named executive officers that were in effect in 2022 provided for severance payments in the event of involuntary termination without cause or constructive termination for good reason and double trigger severance benefits in the event of a change in control that are two (2.0) or three (3.0) times the sum of annual base salary and bonus for the chief executive officers.
+See "- Potential Payments Upon Termination or Change in Control" below for a summary of benefits payable to our named executive officers pursuant to each of their respective employment agreements in effect as of December 31, 2022 in connection with a termination of employment or change in control, calculated as if the applicable termination event occurred on December 31, 2022.